The Gift of Tongues Project has a fourfold agenda:

 - The Worldwide impact of the Pentecostal movement and speaking in tongues

-- Summary of the Gift of Tongues Project — this article has been deprecated.
+- A Summary of the Gift of Tongues Project: Pentecost

 - Irenaeous: Irenaeous on the Gift of Tongues

-- The Greek and Latin texts on the Dogma of Tongues found in De Trinitate
+- The Greek and Latin texts on the doctrine of Tongues found in De Trinitate

 - An English Translation of the Tongues Passages found in De Trinitate

-- Notes on the Dogma of Tongues in De Trinitate.
+- Notes on the doctrine of Tongues in De Trinitate.

 - Epiphanius on the Gift of Tongues: